zowe/docs-site/docs/extend/extend-apiml/onboard-nodejs-enabler.md

     });

    ```
-2. Start your Node.js service and verify that it registers to the Zowe API Mediation Layer.
+2. Start your Node.js service and verify that the service is registered to the Zowe API Mediation Layer.

 ## Validating the discoverability of your API service by the Discovery Service

 Once you build and start your service successfully, you can use the option of validating that your service is registered correctly with the API ML Discovery Service.

 **Follow these steps:**

   1. [Validate successful onboarding](./onboard-overview.md#verify-successful-onboarding-to-the-api-ml)

   2. Check that you can access your API service endpoints through the Gateway.